grand-stack/grandstack.io/docs/neo4j-graphql-js-middleware-authorization.md

 ---
-id: guide-middleware
+id: neo4j-graphql-js-middleware-authorization
-title: Authentication/Authorization And Middleware
+title: GraphQL Authorization And Middleware
-sidebar_label: Auth / Middleware
+sidebar_label: Authorization / Middleware
 ---

 This guide discusses some of the ways to address authentication and authorization when using `neo4j-graphql-js` and will evolve as new auth-specific features are added.

-## Schema Directives
+## GraphQL Authorization Schema Directives

 Schema directives can be used to define authorization logic.
 We use the [`graphql-auth-directives`](https://www.npmjs.com/package/graphql-auth-directives) library to add authorization schema directives that can then be used in the schema. `graphql-auth-directives` work with JSON Web Tokens (JWT), and assumes a JWT is included in the GraphQL request header.
 The claims contained in the JWT (roles, scopes, etc) are used to validate the GraphQL request, protecting resources in the following ways: